 Launched in 2020, the Monuments Project is a five-year, $250 million commitment to reimagine and rebuild commemorative spaces and transform the way history is told in the United States.
 The project is one of Mellon’s signature initiatives under President Elizabeth Alexander.

 The project seeks to ensure that future generations inherit a memorial landscape that venerates and reflects the vast, rich complexity of the American experience, and tells a fuller, more inclusive story of our history and our many different forbearers.

-All grants under the Monuments Project will be distributed under three areas of activity:
+All grants under the Monuments Project will be distributed across defined areas of activity:

 Why has Mellon decided to pursue this initiative now?

 Monuments and memorials instruct us in our understanding of the past.
 They shape powerful national narratives that say some of us ought to be visible and celebrated, and some of us ought to be invisible and ignored.
-Our country’s current monument landscape offers an incomplete — and even inaccurate — picture of our gloriously complex and diverse history.
+Our country’s current monument landscape offers an incomplete—and even inaccurate—picture of the nation’s complex and diverse history.

 How does the Monuments Project connect to the Mellon Foundation’s mission?

-In aiming to help shape a commemorative landscape that celebrates the contributions of the many diverse communities that make up the United States, the Monuments Project builds on the Foundation’s enduring efforts to expand the historical and cultural record and affirms its mission to undertake grantmaking within a social justice framework.
+Mellon is deeply committed to knowledge and scholarship, and the power of history, the arts, culture, and the humanities in the public sphere.
+Through this initiative, we aim to help shape a commemorative landscape that celebrates the contributions of the many diverse communities that make up the United States.
+The Monuments Project builds further on the Foundation’s enduring efforts to expand the historical and cultural record and affirms its mission to undertake grantmaking within a social justice framework.